Biblical Theology

 Listen to this article

-Context:Leviticus is the third book of the Old Testament and is part of the Torah, which contains the laws and instructions given by God to the Israelites through Moses.
-Leviticus covers various aspects of religious, moral, and ceremonial laws for the Israelites to follow.
+Leviticus, the third book of the Old Testament and part of the Torah, contains the laws and instructions given by God to the Israelites through Moses.
+It addresses religious, moral, and ceremonial regulations that the people were to observe.

 Share this: